Avia: Born Running

 The Minds Behind the Machine

 Aircraft designers Pavel Beneš and Miroslav Hajn were two of Avia’s four founders.
 Both men had designed sailplanes in the years prior to Avia’s founding and so certainly were not newcomers to aviation.
-Both men also admired and were inspired by the design philosophies of Germany’s Hugo Junkers and the Dutch designer Anthony Fokker.
+Both men also admired and were inspired by the design philosophies of Germany’s Hugo Junkers and the Dutch aircraft designer, Anthony Fokker.

 They also chose to use full wood construction for the aircraft’s fuselage, this resulted in the aircraft being much stronger and robust than many of its contemporaries which used more traditional fabric on frame construction methods for their fuselages.